Battle of Phintias: Aftermath

 Lucius Junius set about his duties after taking command at Lilybaeum.
 He arranged to have supplies for the army brought using land routes from Syracuse, then occupied the city of Eryx and fortified a place called Akellos, where sometime later he was captured by Carthaginians under Carthalo.
 Lucius Junius was freed in 247 BC during a prisoner exchange; he returned to Rome and committed suicide to avoid standing trial.
 His consular colleague, Publius Claudius Pulcher, had returned to Rome after his defeat at Drepana.
 The capture of Junius forced the Senate to ask Pulcher to nominate a dictator as per protocol, who arrogantly nominated a low born freedman as the dictator, who was forced to resign by the Senate before he could nominate his master of horse.
 This incident hastened Pulcher's trial in court for his sacrilege due to the chicken incident.
 He was convicted, a severe financial penalty was imposed on him and sentenced to exile, thus ending his political career.

-The situation was so desperate in Sicily that the Senate now appointed Aulus Atilius Calatinus as dictator and sent him to the island to assume command of the army.
+The situation was so desperate in Sicily that the Senate now appointed Aulus Atilius Caiatinus as dictator and sent him to the island to assume command of the army.
 Rome had lost 384 to 600 ships in a storm in 255 BC and another 150 ships in another storm 253 BC but had launched new fleets in the following year to retain control of the sea.
 The Drepana defeat and loss of the fleet under Junius so demoralized the Romans that they now waited seven years before building another fleet.
 Carthage, now in total command of the sea, made no effort to conquer Sicily or attack Italy.
 Nothing is known of the subsequent activities of Adherbal, as well as Hannibal, the naval commanders who had driven the Romans from the sea, albeit with no small aid from the weather.
 Carthalo raided Italy in 248 BC, but the Carthaginians steadily withdrew ships from Sicily and by 242 BC, there were no fleets stationed in the island.
 Romans continued their siege of Drepana and Lilybaeum, and in 247 BC, Carthage sent Hamilcar Barca (Hannibal's father) to Sicily.

 Hamilcar did not have a substantial navy and his army was not large enough to defeat the Romans.
 His brilliant campaign against the Romans imposed a heavy burden on the finances of both states, so much so that by 244 BC, Carthage was forced to request a loan of 2000 talents from Egypt, which was turned down, while by 243 BC, Roman government was bankrupt.
 Carthage was expanding her territory in Africa to secure tribute from the Numidians and Libyans to finance the war.
 Both Rome and Carthage were on their last legs economically; however, when Rome borrowed money from its private citizens to finance and train a fleet in 243 BC, Carthage's failure to train its navy led to its defeat.